Web Ref: 3270

 Visit a local Winery

 There are many wineries in the area offering excellent local wines to try and also homemade liquors.
 The most famous grape in the region is the Malvasia which is a Konavle indigenous variety.
 It is not certain how it arrived in the area, whether it was brought over by the ancient Greeks or actually originated from this region.
-A well chilled glass of Malvasia goes very well with the traditional stye of Istrian cooking - baking meat slowly under a stone bell.
+A well chilled glass of Malvasia goes very well with the traditional style of Istrian cooking - baking meat slowly under a stone bell.
 Besides Malvasia other white wine varieties such as, Marastina and Posip are very well known just as excellent red wines like; Plavac, Merlot, Cabernet, Cormorant, Kadarun and other varieties.

 |Herceg Novi||40 mins|